Protein complex: Function

 Many protein complexes are well understood, particularly in the model organism Saccharomyces cerevisiae (yeast).
 For this relatively simple organism, the study of protein complexes is now genome wide and the elucidation of most of its protein complexes is ongoing.
-In 2021, researchers used deep learning software RoseTTAFold along with AlphaFold to solve the structures of 712 eukaryote complexes.
+In 2021, researchers used deep learning software RoseTTAFold along with AlphaFold to predict the structures of 712 eukaryote complexes.
 They compared 6000 yeast proteins to those from 2026 other fungi and 4325 other eukaryotes.

 Types of protein complexes

 Obligate vs non-obligate protein complex

 If a protein can form a stable well-folded structure on its own (without any other associated protein) in vivo, then the complexes formed by such proteins are termed "non-obligate protein complexes".
 However, some proteins can't be found to create a stable well-folded structure alone, but can be found as a part of a protein complex which stabilizes the constituent proteins.
 Such protein complexes are called "obligate protein complexes".